Usage Overview#

 Typically the units for quantity attributes returned by the Strava REST API are not what people would actually want to see (e.g. meters-per-second instead of kilometers-per-hour or miles-per-hour).

-To facilitate working with these quantities, stravalib makes use of the pint library.
-You can simply cast the values string to see a representation that includes the units:
+To facilitate working with these quantities, stravalib makes use of the

 activity = client.get_activity(96089609)

-# 22530.80 m
+# 22530.80 meter

-from stravalib import unithelper
+from stravalib import unit_helper

 activity = client.get_activity(96089609)